LaineRengifo/brain-blast-quiz/README.md

 ## 🔮 Future Features

-- 🚀 Add more categories and question types
+- 🚀 Add more question types (true/false, fill-in-the-blank)
 - 🚀 High score leaderboard
 - 🚀 Sound effects and more animations
 - 🚀 Persistent theme and score memory
+- 🚀 User-selectable number of questions per quiz

 ---

 ## 🐞 Known Bugs

 - ❌ Some special characters in questions may not render perfectly (API issue)
+- ❌ If the API is unreachable, the quiz cannot start

 ---